|

 Why did 1 out of 4 academies in Seoul break tuition fee rules?

-The Seoul Metropolitan Office of Education carried out a special inspection of 730 academies and lesson centers.
-As a result, it found 228 violations at 167 places.
-That means about 1 out of 4 inspected places broke the rules.
-The biggest problem was 52 cases of not registering tuition fee changes.
-Next came 42 cases of violations in fee display and posting, 19 cases of collecting costs outside tuition fees, and 10 cases of charging more than the allowed tuition fee.
-The Office of Education gave 3 teaching suspension orders, 172 penalty point and correction orders, 19 administrative guidance actions, and 31 fines to the caught places.
-The total amount of fines was 33M KRW.
-This inspection was done to reduce parents' burden of private education costs.
-The Seoul Metropolitan Office of Education also plans to use more than 27 thousand apartment elevator smart boards to inform people about types of illegal private education.
+Seoul Education Office did a special check on 730 academies and tutoring centers in April 2026.
+They found 228 violations at 167 places, about 1 out of 4 places breaking the rules.
+The biggest issue was 52 cases of not registering fee changes.
+Then 42 cases of fee display violations, 19 cases of charging extra costs, and 10 cases of overcharging fees.
+The office gave 3 suspensions, 172 penalty points or correction orders, 19 administrative guidances, and 31 fines.
+Total fines were 33,000,000 won.
+The check was to lower parents' private education costs.
+Seoul Education Office will also use about 27,000 smart boards in apartment elevators to warn about illegal private education.

 원문 보기